The Inca Trail & Machu Picchu

 Responsible trekking

-Intrepid Travel is absolutely committed to ensuring the environmental sustainability of the amazing destinations we visit and we take our social responsibilities very seriously.
+We're committed to ensuring the environmental sustainability of the amazing destinations we visit and we take our social responsibilities very seriously.
 In Peru, we have committed to paying our porters and guides a fair wage and supplying them with the necessary equipment and resources to undertake their work safely.
-We also support several community initiatives aimed at promoting the long-term sustainability of the region's environment and preserving the traditional cultures of its communities.
+We also support several community initiatives to promote the long-term sustainability of the region's environment and preserve its communities' traditional cultures.